Sex (play)

 Sex is a 1926 play written by and starring Mae West, who used the pen name "Jane Mast".
 Staged on Broadway, the play received bad reviews, but was a commercial success.
-It was eventually shut by the NYPD due to obscenity and West spent time in jail because of it.
+It was eventually shut down by the New York City Police Department due to obscenity, and West was sentenced to 10 days in jail because of it.

 Plot

 Act One

-The play opens at Rocky's residence on Caidoux Street in Montreal's red light district.
+The play opens at Rocky's residence on Caidoux Street in Montreal's red-light district.
 Rocky receives an unwanted visit from Dawson, a police officer he has been paying off to keep quiet about a murder.
 Rocky offers Margy, a prostitute who works for him, as payment to Dawson, but she refuses.
 Dawson leaves without trouble, but swears to return for his money.
 Margy longs to leave Rocky for a better life, but she currently has no realistic alternative.
 Rocky leaves for a date with a "society dame", whom he plans to seduce and blackmail.
 Once Rocky has left, Margy receives several visitors.
 The first is her best friend Agnes, who, despite Margy's warnings about rejection, plans to return home to her parents once she's saved enough money.
-Margy's second visitor is Gregg, a Royal Navy officer who, while he is a customer, is also a friend.
+Margy's second visitor is Gregg, a Royal Navy officer who is both a customer and a friend.
 Gregg encourages Margy to follow the fleet around and entertain the military men so she can see the world and get rich.
 To prove he truly cares about her, he takes her out on a nice date with the money he planned on using for her services.
 Rocky returns with his "society dame" Clara, whom he quickly drugs and hauls into the bedroom once she is unconscious.

 Margy and Gregg return to have a drink and discover that Rocky has fled and left behind Clara, who is now near death.
 Gregg and Margy manage to revive her, and she regains consciousness as Dawson returns.
 Margy tries to cover up for Rocky and Clara by saying Clara is a friend, but Clara takes advantage of Margy and lies to Dawson, saying Margy lured her in and stole all her jewelry.
 Dawson prepares to take Clara downtown for further investigation but Clara, knowing the publicity would ruin her reputation, convinces Dawson to accept money in exchange for letting her go.
 As he goes to escort Clara out of Montreal, Margy stops them and curses Clara for trying to frame her to save herself.
-Margy reminds Clara that all she ever did to her was try to save her life, and if she ever gets the chance to get even with her, she will.
+Margy reminds Clara that all she ever did to her was try to save her life, and if she ever gets the chance to get even with her, she would take it.